AusDTO/dta-website/_posts/2017-11-10-digital-investment-review.md

 ---
 ![Image titled portfolio size with the text 72 projects with lifetime value of $7.24 billion across 21 agencies.]({{ site.url }}{{ site.baseurl }}{{ page.hero-image }})

+*Caption: an image showing information about ICT investment across agencies.

 Six months into this unprecedented oversight work, the government is gaining insights into where ICT investment is being directed and how those investments are performing.

 ## Early insights